DNNCommunity/DNNDocs/content/administrators/troubleshooting/ts-unable-to-remove-page-redirect-urls/index.md

         where @NameOfPage is the name of the page.

+    > [!NOTE]
-    Note: You will need the TabID returned by the query in the following steps.
+    > You will need the TabID returned by the query in the following steps.

 4. Delete all redirects.
     1. Run the following SQL script: